These Keto Zucchini Enchiladas Are Yummy & Surprisingly Easy to Make

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 Is there anything zucchini can’t do?
+I recently used it to make keto enchiladas

 When I first heard of zucchini as noodles, I was skeptical, until I realized how well they work in many pasta dishes.
 But using zucchini as an enchilada shell?!
 This idea seemed a bit out there.
 Nonetheless, I wanted to make a yummy keto dinner for my family and extended family while on vacation, so I tackled this keto zucchini shell enchiladas recipe from Delish head-on.

 First, I sliced up the zucchini into long, flat strips.
-Since I made this dish while on vacation, I didn’t have the usual access to my kitchen tools and gadgets, so I improvised and used a cheese planer that surprisingly worked better then expected once I got the hang of it.
+Since I made this dish while on vacation, I didn’t have the usual access to my kitchen tools and gadgets, so I improvised and used a cheese planer that surprisingly worked better than expected once I got the hang of it.

 The filling is basically just some sautéed onion with spices, chicken, and enchilada sauce.
 I love using pre-cooked rotisserie chicken to make preparing meals even easier and faster.
 After shredding, I added the chicken to a pan with the onions and sauce while stirring everything together.